English 4900: Senior Capstone Seminar

 Liberal Education and America's Promise (LEAP) Essential Learning Outcomes: Students will demonstrate intellectual and practical skills, including:

 At least a "C" in English 3010 and 90 or more earned credit hours.

 Faculty advisors: It is a requirement of the course that each student formally secure one of the department's faculty members to guide and mentor the student throughout the capstone process.
 Choose capstone advisors carefully, aiming most importantly for faculty who have specific expertise in the content area or critical or theoretical concerns central to your project.
 Note that faculty members should not be expected to advise more than one capstone student per semester.

-Reflective responses: periodic writings reflecting on the challenges and achievements you experience throughout the capstone project.
+Reflective responses: periodic writings reflecting on the challenges and achievements you experience throughout the capstone process.
 Reflective responses are informal, journal-like writings of 250-500 words; you will receive specific prompts for these assignments as they come up.

 Statement of topic: a brief (150-200 word) statement of the central question(s) you plan to address in the seminar paper.

 Project prospectus: a 500-700 word description of your plans for development of the seminar paper (once your topic is approved).